PeaBeeJay/ess-helm-script/README.md

 ## DNS Setup

-Configure your domain with six A name records pointing to the publix IP of the server:
+Configure your domain with six A name records pointing to the public IP of the server:
 - account
 - admin
 - chat